Sarah Cuthbertson – The Downsides of Leading

 3. You found the problems first

 I believe it was day 3 when we set out before dawn along a road and after about half an hour, we came to a padlocked gate with nowhere around.
 Apparently we had also beat the park rangers.
 Thankfully, I had brought along a phone and was able to call for help.
-Joe (one of the organizers) came to our rescue a little while later and we were able to laugh about it, but poor Louise had just caught up to us and was held at the gate for fair timing.
+Joe (one of the organisers) came to our rescue a little while later and we were able to laugh about it, but poor Louise had just caught up to us and was held at the gate for fair timing.
 I can only imagine her horse must have been P-Oed to be left behind.

 Another time, the rangers were at the gate, but seemed a bit confused about us being there and wanted us to sign liability waivers (was supposed to be worked out in advance, but I think we still surprised them).
 It was a pretty funny delay, filling out liability forms on horseback.
 Not sure if the people behind us had this issue or if it was sorted by then.

 Sometimes trees were down or the navigation needed some modification.
-There were a few times we spent a lot of time searching for a new route, when the people behind us could follow our hoofprints.
+There were a few times we spent a lot of time searching for a new route, when the people behind us could follow our hoof prints.
 The best was when a tree was down at less than chest height and Monde went off on foot to find a new route.
 He found one in less than half an hour, and I swear… to get us through, he chopped down a tree with ANOTHER TREE!

 3. You miss out on some great stories about gettin’ ‘er done

 We have tonnes of good stories from the trip, and everyone’s were a little different, but listening to the other riders, it sounds like the best stories come from riders who got the short straw of horses, or perhaps had more bad luck come their way.
-Ingenuity and humor lead to the best memories.
+Ingenuity and humour lead to the best memories.

 4. You spend a lot of time staring at a purple line